 - Low hydraulic pressure fluid, or lack of hydraulic fluid.

-While these two problems might be interrelated, they are the primary causes of the engine hoist not lifting.
+While these two problems might be interrelated, they are the primary causes of why the engine hoist will not lift.

 Before we help you understand how to solve this problem, it is time to look into how the engine hoist works.